Speak & Spell (album): Band formation and first singles

 Vince Clarke and Andrew Fletcher had joined to form a band called "Composition of Sound" and saw Martin Gore play his Moog Prodigy synthesizer at a show at a local pub, after which the three joined up and turned Composition of Sound into an all-synth band, switching partly due to the cheap cost and convenience of the devices.
 Said Clarke, "Here was an instrument that didn't need its own amp – you could just plug it into the PA", and for local shows, the band would often carry their keyboards, the only equipment required, under their arms to the venue.

 Depeche Mode in 1981; Speak & Spell was the band's only album with original songwriter Vince Clarke, pictured in the bottom-left.

 Together they played their first live show on 30 May 1980 in Basildon, UK.
 At their first show, Clarke was the singer for the band, but he felt that the band needed a front man to make their show more interesting, as Clarke was always standing behind his keyboard.
 The band auditioned several people to be their singer and selected Dave Gahan, and the band's next show on 14 June 1980 was the first with all four members performing.
 Said Gore of hiring Gahan, "It wasn't as if he was a total stranger.
 In fact, we've all known each other since schooldays.
 It’s much better that way.
 You can't possibly get on as well with newcomers who've been fixed up from adverts in the music press."
 (Note: This comment presages the hiring of musician Alan Wilder into the band less than six months later.)
-They changed the name of their band to "Depeche Mode" after a few shows, and by August they had a regular gig booked at a club named Croc's in Rayleigh, Essex, which they played at, amidst other live shows in the UK, for the rest of the year until a New Year's show on 3 January 1981.
+By August they had a regular gig booked at a club named Croc's in Rayleigh, Essex, which they played at, amidst other live shows in the UK, for the rest of the year until a New Year's show on 3 January 1981.
+They officially changed the name of their band to "Depeche Mode" at Gahan's behest, who saw a French fashion magazine of that name; their first show under the new name was played on 29 October 1980 at a show at Ronnie Scott's Jazz Club in London's Soho neighborhood.
 Gahan claimed that they were the first band to play at Croc's, saying "The resident DJ, Rusty Egan, liked us and so we then got a spot on one of the Thursday nights he was running at the venue."
 Due to Gore's and Fletcher's work and Gahan's university commitments, the band occasionally had to turn down live show opportunities when their daily schedules interfered.
+Early live performances by the band included a mix of original songs, such as "Photographic" and "Ice Machine", as well as cover songs by the Beach Boys, Lieutenant Pigeon, the Everly Brothers and Gerry and the Pacemakers.